Notice of Pre-AIA or AIA Status

 Abotabl [0099]; In slots 712b and 712c, the antenna array 700 is configured for both DL communication and UL communication.
 For example, in slots 712b and 712c, the carrier bandwidth 714 (or active BWPs) is shown partitioned between uplink transmissions and downlink transmissions.
 Sub-bands 750a and 750b are allocated for downlink transmissions, while sub-band 750c is allocated for uplink transmissions.

-Abotabl does not teach subband identifies a starting resource block and a length in resource blocks.
+Abotabl does not teach wherein the information includes a resource indicator value (RIV) that specifies a starting resource block and a length in resource blocks for the uplink sub-band.

 It would be obvious before the effective filing date of claimed invention, to a person ordinary skill in the

-Regarding claim 8, The UE of claim 1, wherein the information indicating the SBFD frequency configuration for the first sub-band.
+Regarding claim 8, The UE of claim 1, wherein the information indicating the SBFD frequency configuration.

-Abotabl [0099]; Sub-bands 750a and 750b (first subband) are allocated for downlink transmissions, while sub-band 750c is allocated for uplink transmissions.
+Abotabl [0099]; Sub-bands 750a and 750b are allocated for downlink transmissions, while sub-band 750c is allocated for uplink transmissions.

-Abotabl does not teach subband includes a starting resource block, a length in resource blocks, and a resource block offset.
+Abotabl does not teach configuration includes a resource block offset.

 CATT teaches includes a starting resource block, a length in resource blocks, and a resource block offset.